ArtResin Epoxy Review: From A Resin Blog

 What Are The product Features Of ArtResin?

-Good Clarity:
+Good Clarity

-UV Resistance:
+UV Resistance

 It is formulated to give you resistance to UV light, protecting your projects from yellowing or fading when exposed to sunlight.
 But take note like I mentioned above, I had a geode resin art piece that has turned yellow over time.
 This might not be due to the resin, it could have been something else, but I really have no idea.
+Here is an article about why resin is turning a yellow shade over time.

 ArtResin has self-leveling properties, so that’s going to spread over the item evenly.
 I made a really large table one time and poured the ArtResin in the middle, and it spread out slowly and levelled.

 When used as directed, ArtResin is certified as non-toxic.
-See our article for further info that answers questions about if resin is toxic.
+See this article for further info that answers questions about if resin is toxic.
 On this blog, I never recommend using any type of resin around children or pets even if it says non toxic.
 I consider resin an adult craft and it should be used with safety gear always.

 It can be used on a wide range of surfaces, including wood, canvas, paper, and more.

-Low Odor:
+Low Odor

-ArtResin is made to have a relatively low odor compared to some other resin products, making it more pleasant to work with.
+ArtResin is made to have a low odor compared to some other resin products, making it more pleasant to work with.
 It smells kind of sweet.
 Some resins that I have worked with are so smelly, that I could barely use them.
 This one is pretty good for smell.

-Easy Mixing:
+Easy Mixing

 It is simple to mix in equal parts.
 So it’s one part hardener and one part resin.

-Online Resources:
+Online Resources

 The brand has tons of tutorials, FAQs, and support on their main website.